allenakinkunle/allenakinkunle.github.io/about.md

 <h2>About</h2>

 I am a Machine Learning Engineer based in London, United Kingdom.
-I work within EY's Emerging Technologies team.
-In my current role, I use Natural Language Processing and Machine Learning techniques to build intelligent data products.
+I work within EY's Emerging Technologies team where I use Natural Language Processing and Machine Learning techniques to build intelligent data products.

 Before joining EY, I was a software developer building web and cross-platform mobile applications.
 I worked with startups in Lagos and London.